 Matthew March is CCHS’ Education Curator.
 Matthew has been sharing the history of Cumberland County with audiences of all ages for over 10 years.
 From interactive presentations on Early American Medicine to a tour of Downtown Carlisle, Matthew’s wide breadth of knowledge will engage audiences of all types.

 Topics: History of Camp Michaux, the Babes in the Woods story, Historic Preservation in Cumberland County

-David Smith is the current President of the CCHS Board and former Archives and Library Manager.
+David Smith is a former President of the CCHS Board and former Archives and Library Manager.
 David has spent many years researching Pine Grove Furnace as well as the Babes in Woods Story.
 He also oversees the County Register of Historic Places program.

 Topics: Genealogy, Lincoln Cemetery, Telling Difficult Stories, and 1918 Flu Pandemic